NotSlater/spotify-playlist-watcher/README.md

 ## 📖 About

-A lightweight Python bot that automatically monitors one or multiple Spotify playlists and sends you instant push notifications via Pushover when new songs are added.
+A lightweight Python bot that automatically monitors one or more Spotify playlists and sends you instant push notifications via Pushover when new songs are added.

 ---